Malaysia with kids,

 Malaysia with little kids works best when you slow down.
 Our approach: book a comfortable home base, plan one thing a day, and leave room for the rest.
 Here’s the whole plan — one week, how to stretch it to two, and the honest costs from Boston.

-- Hawker food — cheap, tasty, endlessly kid-pleasing.
+- Hawker & mall food — cheap, tasty, and endlessly kid-pleasing

 What landed — and what we’d skip